-- 7.17 2017/18 service planning incorporated an understanding of customer needs, service area outcomes and improvement priorities, performance management and monitoring, an action plan to achieve the outcomes, an assessment of service related risk, an acknowledgement of regulators' proposals for improvement and an equalities impact assessment. - 7.18 Newport 2020 was introduced in February 2016 as the Council's organisational change plan and has been used to inform the newly agreed Corporate Plan. - 7.19 Communication is important to Newport; the Annual Statement of Accounts 2016/17 was taken through the Audit Committee process before being endorsed by Cabinet and Council.
-All Council decisions, reports and questions asked by Members are available on the website; as are Cabinet Member decisions, Audit Committee reports, Performance Board and the work of the Scrutiny Committees.
-Headline figures of the Council's financial position were included in the Council tax leaflets distributed with all bills.
-Financial information, Improvement Plan progress, Council activities, achievements, developments, updates and events were included in Newport Matters which is distributed to every household in the City, is also available on the Council's intranet and website. - 7.20 Equality Impact Assessments are required by law under the Equality Act 2010.
+- 7.15 Equality Impact Assessments are required by law under the Equality Act 2010.
 Newport's assessments also examine 'Fairness' and the Welsh language to ensure that the needs of other vulnerable people are considered, as well as the effect on different areas within Newport.
-A range of these were undertaken during 2017/18 which have been published on the Council's website. - 7.21 The Public Services Board review includes the monitoring of targets to ensure policies are delivering the agreed outcomes to ensure services are effective, focused on local people and improved quality of life in the City.
+A range of these were undertaken during 2018/19 which have been published on the Council's website. - 7.16 The Public Services Board review includes the monitoring of targets to ensure policies are delivering the agreed outcomes to ensure services are effective, focused on local people and improved quality of life in the City.
 In terms of measuring the environmental impact of policies, plans and decisions, the Council is working with the Welsh Local Government Association as one of 10 lead authorities for sustainability, and this will also form part of the Wellbeing Assessment and Wellbeing Plan work.